-OISS advises that continuing international students avoid any non-essential international travel over the summer in light of the lingering impact of the COVID-19 pandemic and related travel restrictions and effects on visa processing at U.S. consulates overseas.
+OISS advises that continuing international students avoid any non-essential international travel in light of the lingering impact of the COVID-19 pandemic and related travel restrictions and effects on visa processing at U.S. consulates overseas.
 If your visa has expired and you travel overseas, your risk of not being able to return is high due to U.S. consulate closures and the backlog of visa applications.
 You can review our COVID-19 Travel and FAQs page for more information.

 Please be aware of the COVID-19 related travel restrictions and protocols established by the CDC as well as Lehigh's COVID-19 policy.
-It is recommended that you review the guidance prior to arranging travel to Lehigh.
+It is recommended that you review the guidance prior to arranging any international travel.